AkhandShahi/Credit-Card-Fraud-Detection/README.md

 This dataset is highly unbalanced

-Problrm type --> Binary Classification
+Problem type --> Binary Classification

 Model Used   --> Logistic Regression